Herat Province: Future

-In December 2012, Afghanistan and Italy signed a "long term agreement" including a Euro 150 million soft loan facility for infrastructure projects in Herat Province.
+In December 2012, Afghanistan and Italy signed a "long term agreement" including a €150 million soft loan facility for infrastructure projects in Herat Province.
 In 2014 the agreement for a first soft loan worth about US$32 million was agreed for the upgrade of the Herat airport.
 In 2016 a second soft loan agreement worth about US$100 million was signed between Afghanistan and Italy for the construction a 155 km road between Herat and Chist-e Sharif.
 Italy also agreed to assess the possibility of a third soft loan worth about US$70 million for completing the railroad connection between Herat and Mashad in Iran.
 The Asian Development Bank is also implementing a feasibility study for the construction of a railway connection between Herat and Turkmenistan.